-WHEREAS an application has been filed to incorporate a corporation under the name for the Minister of Consumer and Corporate Affairs
+WHEREAS an application has been filed to incorporate a corporation under the name

 THEREFORE the Minister of Consumer and Corporate Affairs, by virtue of the powers vested in him by the Canada Corporations Act, constitutes the applicants and such persons as may hereafter become members in the corporation hereby created, a body corporate and politic in accordance with the provisions of the said Act.
 A copy of the said application is attached hereto and forms part hereof.